How to Secure WiFi Router? – Overview

 These features should be protected against potential exploits.

-Remember, this process is different for different routers should not be difficult.
+Keep in mind that the process for updating firmware varies across different routers, but it’s typically straightforward.
+Consult your router’s manual or support website for specific instructions.
 You can always consult the router manual if you do not know what to do.

 Change Your Default Home Network Name